chrisnoonan98675/site/xl-release/how-to/configure-active-failover-cluster.markdown

 The initial cluster setup is:

-* A load balancer configured to use sticky sessions
+* A load balancer configured so that it does not use sticky sessions
 * A database server
 * Two XL Release servers